Engin-Boot/pong-stage-ajay300898/Stage0/play_online_randomly.md

   When the player chooses play online randomly.

-  Then this module searches for a player who is online and wants to play with a rndom player.
+  Then this module searches for a player who is online and wants to play with a random player.